JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 ## Contents
 - Summary
-- School districts that have 0 candidates for at least 1 of their school board races
+- School districts that have 0 candidates for at least 1 of their school board member seats
-- School board offices that have 4 or more candidates
+- School board seats that have 4 or more candidates
-- Sortable table of school board races statistics
+- Sortable table of school board member seats statistics
 - Sources

 ___